Dibyajyotikabi/cmdu-wordpress-plugin/README.md

 4. Click on the "Upload Plugin" button.
 5. Choose the plugin ZIP file and click "Install Now".
 6. After the installation is complete, click on the "Activate Plugin" button.
-7. Enter your license key on the plugin's settings page to activate the plugin.

 ## Usage